FonKnp/Fon-01-SEO-Semantic-HTML-Refactor/README.md

 ## Usage

 This Horiseon website will help you understand about Search Engine Optimization, Online Reputation Management, and Social Media Marketing.
-And also tell you about Lead Generation, Brand Awareness, and Cost Management.
+And the benefits from using Horiseon - Digital Market Solution; Lead Generation, Brand Awareness, and Cost Management.

+This website contain semantic HTML and organized CSS selectors.

 ## Credits

+N/A

 ## License